getporter/porter/docs/content/cli/bundles_inspect.md

 ### Synopsis

-Inspect a bundle by printing the parameters, credentials, outputs, actions and images.
+Inspect a bundle by printing the invocation images and any related images images.

+If you would like more information about the bundle, the porter explain command will provide additional information, like parameters, credentials, outputs and custom actions available.

 ```
 porter bundles inspect [flags]